libvips/libvips/doc/Developer-checklist.md

     <refpurpose>Checklist for libvips users</refpurpose>
   </refnamediv>

-libvips is a slightly unusual library and you need to consider some features when you design software that uses it.
+libvips is a slightly unusual library and you may need to take some of its stranger features into account when you design software that uses it.

 ## If you can, use `thumbnail`, not `resize`